Full security of quantum key distribution from no-signaling constraints: Preliminaries

+for some probability distribution $P_V$ and conditional probability distributions $P_{A|X,V}$ and $P_{B|Y,V}$.
 Local distributions can be generated by shared randomness (denoted $V$ above) between the parties, plus local operations.
-A distribution $P_{A,B|X,Y}$ which cannot be written as (\ref{local co}) is said to be nonlocal.
+In other words, local distributions can be generated with classical resources.
+A distribution $P_{A,B|X,Y}$ which cannot be written as (\ref{local co}) is said to be non-local.
+Non-local correlations are the resource consumed in our secret key distribution protocol.

 By definition, Bell inequalities \cite{Bell,CHSH,BC} are satisfied by all local distributions (\ref{local co}).
-In this paper, we concentrate on the Braunstein-Caves (BC) Bell inequality \cite{BC}.
-For any distribution $P_{A,B|X,Y}$ with $A,B\in \zu$ and $X,Y\in \zm$, let $P_{X,Y}$ be uniform on the set
+In this paper, we concentrate on the Braunstein-Caves Bell inequality~\cite{BC}, or BC-inequality for short.
+This inequality is often stated using a different notation (not to be further used in this work), where $A_x, B_y$ denote the random variables $A,B$ conditioned on $X=x,Y=y$, so that it reads where $\oplus$ is the sum modulo $2$.
+For our purposes it is convenient to write the BC-inequality for a given conditional distribution $P_{A,B|X,Y}$ as the expectation of the random variable